 - allows wrist to remain flexible (allowing more spin)

 However, the penhold grip makes it difficult to apply backhand spin.

-Some example of table tennis rackets with penhold handles are:
+Some example of rackets with penhold handles are:

 When to choose a flared handle